Discover Ann's

 From an early age, storytelling was a part of my life, inspired by lively family gatherings and my love for reading and writing.
 Growing up, I found joy in capturing the beauty of my surroundings through poetry and essays, which earned recognition in high school.

 This passion for storytelling evolved into co-producing two acclaimed documentaries.
-A PBS film about Frederick Davis earned a MidSouth Regional Emmy, while a freelance documentary about the Be Like Brit Foundation’s orphanage in Haiti aired on ABC affiliates in Boston and South Florida.
+A PBS film about Frederick Davis earned a MidSouth Regional Emmy, and aired nationally through PBS Plus.
+A freelance documentary about the Be Like Brit Foundation’s orphanage in Haiti aired on ABC affiliates in Boston and South Florida.

 Now, I’ve brought my love of storytelling to children’s literature.
 My debut book, Charlotte’s Lost Water Bottle, was followed by Mysterious Light in the Fairy Forest, released on December 10, 2024.